 happy-scientist-123456(meaning the Netlify URL for the master branch is

-With the values above defined for this example, the new DNS record would appear like so:
+With the values above defined for this example, the DNS record you create would look like so:

 branchname.www 3600 IN CNAME branchname--happy-scientist-123456.netlify.com.